Restoration of a Super Stocker:

 amx hood 1.jpg (47080 bytes) amx hood 2.jpg (48309 bytes) amx hood closeup.jpg (42052 bytes) amx hood from passenger side front.jpg (46478 bytes) amx hood with 69 in background.jpg (46764 bytes) steel2 in front of house.jpg (47069 bytes)

 Paint removal: The easy way to remove the paint would be to take it and have it media blasted...fast and effective.
 The problem being that I would like to document the various paint schemes on the car.
 It looks as if the car has had three different paint schemes over the years.
-Those being the current one (Brand AMX), the 1970 design (red, white and blue similar to the Shahan car), and the 1969 scheme (show on this background).
+Those being the current one (Brand AMX), the 1970 design (red, white and blue similar to the Shahan car), and the 1969 scheme (shown on this page's background).

 Below, you can see the 1970 paint scheme...the car had a blue hood and fender tops, and the roof was two-thirds blue towards the front.
 The C pillar was also done in blue.
-The back and bottom of the car was done in red.
+The back and bottom of the car were done in red.
 There was a white stripe that went across the roof, down the behind the C pillar and parallel with the side of the car.
 Sad to say, no lettering could be found on the r/w/b paint job.
 On the pictures that include the hood, the rear hood pin holes have been uncovered.
 In the last picture of this series, you can see where the word Baytown (Texas) was removed from the drivers door.

 42 blue fender.jpg (53103 bytes) 42 with blue fender and cowl.jpg (60294 bytes) 42 with blue fender passenger side.jpg (45929 bytes) 42 rwb roof.jpg (45654 bytes) 42 with blue cove.jpg (52034 bytes) 42 with baytown on door.jpg (32818 bytes)